hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 “Riveting.”

 Jungwon chuckled.
-“Not a fan, huh?
-It’s not so bad.”
+“Not your favorite, is it? ...It’s not so bad.”

 “It’s better than knives being hurled at you on day two of the Academy, I’ll give you that.”